 In contrast to circles the line landmarks are not artificial.
-The detection of vertical lines is easily possible with todays vision systems and should be considered as an alternative to other approaches.
+The detection of vertical lines is easily possible with today's vision systems and should be considered as an alternative to other approaches.
 Especially in indoor environments you can find plenty of these vertical lines, that are usable and also permanent, even when the environment is dynamic otherwise.
 The main problem in using vertical lines as landmarks is a robust data association.
 While the circular disks were actually used in experiments, the use of lines as landmarks is still a challenging subject.
-Having bearing-only data is already more difficult than full relative coordinates but especially difficult are the ambiguous annotations.
-They are necessary because from far away different lines appear in one direction and only split up later, when you look at them from near enough.
+Having bearing-only data is already more difficult than full relative coordinates but ambiguous annotations are especially difficult.
+They are necessary since distinct lines observed from far away appear in the same direction and only split up later, when the robot is close enough.
 So if A and B are very close, from a certain distance no algorithm can decide whether it is A or B. But you would still want the information, that a feature could be A or B and not only A if it splits up in A and B later.
 Information would be lost, since we cannot decide which feature you would expect.